swift-server/sswg/proposals/NNNN-discordbm.md

   This is what `ValidatablePayload` protocol is useful for, which adds a `validate()` func to payloads.
   The validations only cover what is mentioned in Discord docs.
 They don't guarantee a valid payload.
 - And there is the `retryPolicy`, which specifies how to retry requests.
-  DiscordBM has some magically-nice behavior built around `retryPolicy`, as I'll explain next.
+  DiscordBM has a sane default behavior built around `retryPolicy`, as follows:

 `DefaultDiscordClient` takes help from a `HTTPRateLimiter` actor to handle rate-limits.
 `HTTPRateLimiter` keeps track of bucket-infos that are available in request headers.
 Before each request there is a call to `HTTPRateLimiter` that asks "can I do a request now?" and the rate-limiter, considering Discord docs' notes about how exactly Discord rate-limits work, decides to allow a request or not.